-Dr Emanuela Vai BA, MMus, MPhil, MEd, PGCert (Cultural Heritage and Museum Studies), PhD
+Dr Emanuela Vai BA, MMus, MEd, MPhil, PhD

-Her work has received the support of fellowships and grants from the British Academy, the Society for Renaissance Studies, the Royal Historical Society, the Renaissance Society of America, the Kress Foundation, the École Pratique des Hautes Études, the Academia Belgica and the Newton Trust at the University of Cambridge, among others.
+Her work has received the support of fellowships and grants from the British Academy, the Leverhulme Trust, the EU Commission, the AHRC, the Royal Historical Society, the Renaissance Society of America, the Samuel H. Kress Foundation, the École Pratique des Hautes Études, and the Newton Trust at the University of Cambridge, among others.

-Emanuela’s research is located at the intersection of art history, architectural history and musicology and her publications focus on musical instruments, soundscapes, space and the senses in Renaissance social life.
+Dr Vai’s research is located at the interdisciplinary intersection of art history and music history and her publications focus on musical instruments, soundscapes, space and the senses in Renaissance social life.
 Her work combines the analysis of historical materials with 3D virtual modelling, GIS platforms and acoustic analyses, to investigate the relationship between art, music, space and the senses in the Renaissance.
-She recently joined the TORCH research group ‘(En)coding Heritage‘ where she explores the benefits and limitations of digital humanities methods for approaching and understanding historical sources, material objects and cultural heritage.

 A complete list of publications, conferences and lectures is available at: https://orcid.org/0000-0002-1552-5964